OHIF/Viewers/platform/docs/docs/deployment/docker.md

 ## Building the Docker Image

 :::info
 In this tutorial, we will build the Docker image for the OHIF Viewer and OHIF server as defined in the `default.js` config.
-If you need a custom build, you can modify the configuration file to include your data sources and then build the Docker image.
+If you need a custom build, you can set build arguments to specify your data sources.
 For more information on data sources, see [here](../platform/extensions/modules/data-source.md).

 Below we show how to point the Docker image to a custom configuration file.
 :::